Radiation Therapy Team Customizes Tumor Treatment

 The implementation of this equipment places the La Paz Hospital and its Radiation Oncology Service as a national benchmark in the healthcare field, being at present the center with the best technological endowment in the national territory.

-The Radiotherapy and Radiophysics Oncology Services are made up of specialist doctors of Radiation Oncology, Hospital Radiofysics, senior radiotherapy technicians and Nursing professionals.
+The Radiotherapy and Radiophysics Oncology Services are made up of specialist physicians in Radiation Oncology, Hospital Radiation Physics, senior radiotherapy technicians and Nursing professionals.
 All of them have received specific training to operate the equipment.

 Although it may contain statements, data or notes from health institutions or professionals, the information contained in Medical Writing is edited and prepared by journalists.
 We recommend that the reader be consulted with any health-related question with a healthcare professional.